The Chronology of Revelation

 The seventh angel sounded his trumpet, and there were loud voices in heaven, which said: “The kingdom of the world has become the kingdom of our Lord and of his Christ, and he will reign for ever and ever” (Revelation 11:15).

 Thus, there is a continuous and unbroken chronological description of the entire 70th Week from Revelation 6:1 through 10:7.
-The fact that the angel tells John to “eat” the little scroll, which John does (Revelation 10:9,10), indicates that the information contained in the scroll about the entire 70th Week has been read and is complete.
+The fact that the angel tells John to “eat” the little scroll, which John does (Revelation 10:9,10), indicates that virtually all of the information contained in the scroll about the entire 70th Week has been read and is complete.
 Again, the scroll is seen to be “little” because all seven seals of the scroll will have been removed, and the unrolled scroll will be tiny.

 the two witnesses